Sohidul-Islam/Sohidul-Islam/README.md

 ## Let you know more about me
-👩‍💻 I'm currently working on Audio Classification on ML and DL also
+👩‍💻 I'm currently working on Audio Classification on ML and DL also.

-🧠 I'm currently learning Advanced tools like Web libraries and frameworks
+🧠 I'm currently learning Advanced tools like Web libraries and frameworks.

 🤔 I'm looking for help with...

-💬 Ask me about MERN
+💬 Ask me about MERN like MongoDB, ExpressJS, React, NodeJs, also can ask about JS, ES6, Machine learning and Deep learning Concepts.

 📫 How to reach me sishufol.sim@gmail.com